USU 1320: History and Civilization

 With this, the consequences of the ignorance which had embraced the West since the Fall of Rome were now fully apparent.
 For, if these crusaders had read their Herodotus, they would have known about the flooding of the Nile, but since virtually no one in Europe could read Greek, how could they have anticipated the perils they faced?
 The Fifth Crusade stands alone as one of the best arguments ever for the practical merits of studying history—and the value of a liberal education.

-So, when in 1291 the last Christian outpost in the Middle East, the port city of Acre, fell to Moslem forces, the Crusades were brought to an ignominious close.
-As a sign of this, at his great centennial Jubilee in 1300, a celebration of Christianity's might and longevity, Pope Boniface VIII offered indulgence to Christian pilgrims if they would "crusade" to Rome, not Jerusalem.
+So, when in 1291 CE the last Christian outpost in the Middle East, the port city of Acre, fell to Moslem forces, the Crusades were brought to an ignominious close.
+As a sign of this, at his great centennial Jubilee in 1300 CE, a celebration of Christianity's might and longevity, Pope Boniface VIII offered indulgence to Christian pilgrims if they would "crusade" to Rome, not Jerusalem.
 It was the papacy's veritable admission that crusading had failed, as if to say, "There's no point anymore in fighting for the Holy Lands."

 For instance, laying the groundwork for the destruction of the Byzantine Empire can hardly be seen as a boon to Europe, if for no other reason than Byzantium no longer could serve as a buffer state against Moslem expansion to the west.
-That opened Eastern Europe to Turkish incursion, the consequences of which can still be seen in the recent conflicts in the Balkan region.
+That opened Eastern Europe to Turkish incursion, the consequences of which can still be seen in the recent interreligious conflicts that have ravaged the Balkan region.
 Ironically, then, the two parties which had instigated these grand experiments in foreign atrocity—the Byzantines and the papacy—suffered the most in the end.

-In sum, by all reasonable standards none of the Crusades profitted Europe much, certainly not in proportion to their cost.
+In sum, by all reasonable standards none of the Crusades profited Europe much, certainly not in proportion to their cost.
 Only the First Crusade delivered any substantial and immediate gains.
-Moreover, the commercial progress, the extension of trade which might have followed in their wake, didn't, as if even that would excuse the extermination of so many souls.
+Moreover, the commercial progress, the extension of trade which might have followed in their wake, didn't, as if that would excuse the extermination of so many souls.
 Besides, even then only the Venetians in the wake of the Fourth Crusade managed to advance their mercantile interests in the East long term.
 But, on the whole, was the toppling of Constantinople a fair price for this small gain?
 Few would say so today.